HMS Acasta (1797): French Revolutionary Wars

 On 22 May 1799, Acasta captured the Antoine, Desiree, and Lukas.
 Prize money was due in January 1802.

-On 10 November 1799 she recaptured American commissioned private armed schooner "Endevor", captured by privateer "La Victoire" on 6 November.
+On 10 November 1799 she recaptured American commissioned the private armed schooner Endeavor, captured by the privateer La Victoire on 6 November.

 Acasta captured the Spanish ship Juno, of 130 tons burthen.
 She was pierced for 16 guns but carried eight and had a crew of 22 men.
-She was sailing from La Guaira to Cadiz with a cargo of cocoa and indigo.
+She was sailing from La Guaira to Cádiz with a cargo of cocoa and indigo.
 Acasta also captured a polacca of 130 tons and two guns, which was sailing from St. Juan, Puerto Rico, to La Vera Cruz carrying brandy, wine and dry goods.
 Acastas boats took the French schooner the Aimable Eustatie, of 20 tons, one gun and 16 men, which was carrying 268 bags of coffee from Cape Francois to St. Thomas.
 Lastly, Acasta destroyed two French schooner-rigged rowboats and two sloop-rigged Spanish doggers.

 In addition to these larger prizes, Acasta or her boats also: